top of page

 Media from Wix

-As I've gotten older, I've gradually drifted apart from some "friends."
-One moment you're navigating life together, and the next, you're not.
+As I’ve gotten older, I’ve gradually drifted apart from a few “friends.”
+One moment you’re navigating life together, and the next, you’re not.

 So, why do some friendships last as we grow older, while others diminish?
 Throughout the years, I’ve observed specific reasons in my own friendships, and I’d like to share these insights with you.